Today: 10:00 AM - 5:00 PM

 We have beach locations in Norwalk, Bridgeport and Westport.
 Extra travel, parking and layover fees may apply.
 School must supply beach permit, if necessary.

 To begin planning your group’s visit to The Maritime Aquarium please call (203) 852-0700 extension 2206 between 9:30 a.m. and 4:30 p.m.
 Monday through Friday or email us at: email@example.com.

 The seashore provides young scientists with sensory opportunities for investigation and discovery.
-Students use their eyes, ears, hands and noses to gather information about plants and animals found in a variety of habitats within the intertidal zone.
-They explore how these living things satisfy their needs and rely on eath other in order to survive as part of the dynamic ecosystem found at the beach.
-90 minutes.
+Students use their eyes, ears, hands and noses to gather information about animals and plants found in a variety of habitats within the intertidal zone.
+They explore how these living things satisfy their needs and rely on each other in order to survive as part of the dynamic ecosystem found at the beach.